thebaldgeek/thebaldgeek.github.io/Iridium.md

 ------------------------------
 Note that I used to run a global Iridium coverage map, but the URL was getting 'attacked' to try and break into my network, so I took it down.
-If there is enough interest from the handfull of Iridium feeders, I can put it back up and just let a few people know about it.
+If there is enough interest from the handful of Iridium feeders, I can put it back up and just let a few people know about it.
 Sep 2022.
 Its back!

 ## Terminal Four - Sending me your map data.